ReVeal: Self-Evolving Code Agents via Reliable Self-Verification: Methods

 where $\gamma\in[0,1]$ is the discount factor and $\lambda\in[0,1]$ controls the bias-variance trade-off.

-\paragraph{Turn-Aware PPO (TA-PPO)} Building on our structured turn-level reward design, we introduce Turn-Aware PPO (TA-PPO), which preserves the standard PPO actor-critic framework but replaces the conventional GAE-based advantages with a \emph{turn-aware} return.
-TA-PPO leverages the critic to efficiently bootstrap over both token-level Monte Carlo returns and turn-level returns, enabling stable learning across these two reward scales.
+\paragraph{Turn-Aware Policy Optimization.} Building on our structured reward design, we introduce \emph{Turn-Aware Policy Optimization} (TAPO), which preserves the PPO actor-critic framework but replaces GAE-based advantages with a \emph{turn-aware} return.
+TAPO leverages the critic to efficiently bootstrap from both token-level Monte Carlo returns and turn-level returns, enabling stable learning across these two reward granularities.

-1. Token-level return.
-We set $\lambda = 1$ (pure Monte Carlo) and $\gamma = 1$.
-Let $T$ denote the final token step and $r_t$ the token-level reward.
-This yields the undiscounted cumulative return at token step $t$:
+1. \textbf{Token-level return.} We set $\lambda=1$ and $\gamma=1$ (pure Monte Carlo).
+For token step $t$ with final step $T$:

-2. Turn-level return.
-To mitigate adversarial reward gaming (e.g., generating trivial code that hacks the verification reward), we introduce a \emph{turn-level} return tailored to the generation-verification interplay.
+2. \textbf{Turn-level return.} To mitigate adversarial reward gaming (e.g., generating trivial code that hacks the verification reward), we introduce a \emph{turn-level} return tailored to the generation-verification interplay.
 Specifically, (i) each generation reward is assigned both to its own generation turn and to the immediately preceding verification turn, and (ii) each verification reward is confined strictly to its own verification turn.
 This design prevents reward hacking by ensuring that generation turns are rewarded solely based on code quality, rather than verification success.
-Let $\{t_1, \dots, t_K\}$ denote the token indices at which each turn ends (alternating generation and verification), and define
+Let $\{t_1, \dots, t_K\}$ denote the token indices at which each turn ends (alternating generation and verification), and define: